 The vision for every pupil to ‘live abundantly’ has led to the implementation of a rich and engaging multicultural curriculum.
 (SIAMS Inspection, March 2019)

 Our curriculum has recently been refined and re-planned, this was following our Ofsted Inspection in December 2018, and in light of the national directives to build a better and broader curriculum for all primary age children, and beyond.
-Teachers and Leaders have spent the past 2 years carefully planning to encourage creativity and enquiry, adapting and updating each subject and are feeling super positive about sharing this further with our children this coming academic year.
+Teachers and Leaders have carefully redesigned planning to encourage creativity and enquiry, adapting and updating each subject.

 Science and most foundation subjects will have some correlation, wherever possible, to establish cross curricular links, as well helping pupils develop a cohesive understanding of all subjects.
 Where possible we have taken into consideration our unique locality and the diversity of our school.
 For example Asia and Africa are given time to be studied encouraging children to embrace personal heritage and for others to appreciate similarities and differences in cultures.
 In KS1 children have a chance to look at their local area and what makes it important.
 All topics encourage questioning and enquiry and specific knowledge development and can be adapted or adjusted according to interest and need.

 Each year group in our school has its own curriculum and we find many opportunities to work together to develop enrichment activities such as visits, field work and for workshops in school to support learning.

 During the re development of our curriculum we have tried to incorporate six stimulating and exciting elements within each long term: a memorable experience; an innovative challenge; a book to read, something to investigate, a conversation to have and parental involvement.
 In this way we trust that learning opportunities are engaging and that children are encouraged to work independently, deepening their knowledge and understanding.